 In light of the continuing health concerns about COVID-19, we will be hosting our Maine Lakes Conference speakers in another series of "Wednesday Webinars" running the 1st and 3rd Wednesdays of each month, from February through June.
 This year’s theme, A Deep Dive Into the Lake Book, features many interesting and relevant topics that correspond with our soon-to-be published 4th edition of The Lake Book.
 Registration is free and easy - click here to learn more about the remaining webinars.
 Hope to see you there!

-Please join us for our Annual Meeting followed by a keynote address by Kenneth Wagner of Water Resource Services.
-Ken's presentation, titled "Alewife Impact on Zooplankton and Water Clarity," will commence immediately folllowing the end of the Annual Meeting (approx. 9:30 a.m.)
-Click here to register.
+Please join us for our Annual Meeting followed by a keynote address by Karen Wilson, Ph.D. of USM's Department of Environmental Science and Policy.
+Karen's presentation wil focus on lakes as systems, and the input and outputs that go into figuring out the risks and impacts to their well-being, including alewives, algae and much more.
+Her presentation will commence immediately folllowing the end of the Annual Meeting (approx. 9:30 a.m.)
+Click HERE to register.